pkardas/notes/books/ddd.md

 ## Chapter 11: Applying Analysis Patterns

 > Analysis patterns are groups of concepts that represent a common construction in business modelling.
-It may be relevant to only one domain or it may span many domains.
+It may be
+> relevant to only one domain, or it may span many domains.

 An analysis pattern is a template for solving an organizational, social or economic problem in a professional domain.